What is peridot?

 CUTThough it has a smaller colour range, peridot also works with a variety of gemstone cuts that showcase its hues in different ways.
 Popular shapes for peridot include emerald, oval, round, pear, triangle, cushion and marquise.
 The ideal cut and shape for any gemstone is the one that best displays its colour and brilliance.
 An emerald cut enhances the colour of peridot, while round and oval cuts maximise sparkle.

 CLARITYGemstone clarity is an important evaluator for many gemstones.
 Almost every gemstone contains marks known as inclusions, which are liquids, gas bubbles, mineral traces, and other debris found inside stones.
 Fine peridot is usually "eye clean," meaning that its inclusions are only visible when magnified.
 Peridot with a few visible inclusions offer the best value, and their unique marks only add to their one-of-a-kind appeal.

 SIZE (CARAT)Gemstone size, unlike diamond size, is generally measured in millimeters in diameter.
 Peridot is available in a variety of sizes.
 Smaller gemstones are abundant, while larger sizes are rarer.

 ENHANCEMENTMost gemstones receive enhancements, such as heat treatment and infusions, to improve their appearance.
-Our gemstones are enhanced using only approved techniques to bring out the brilliant color and clarity of our peridot jewelry.
+Our gemstones are enhanced using only approved techniques to bring out the brilliant colour and clarity of our peridot jewellery.

 Hardness & Wearability